Welcome to Black Box teater!

 The program is characterized by a combination of artists who have a long relationship with Black Box teater and newcomers from Norway and elsewhere.

 We are a theater that is attentive to experimentation and to transformation of performing arts today.
 Our program crosses disciplines, pays attention to multifaceted artists, and proposes connections with visual arts, music and literature, among others.
 In order to encourage spectatorship from an early age and generations, the program includes shows for kids/youth and families.

-Black Box teater´s program is articulated through 2 seasons (fall season and spring season) and a festival Oslo Internasjonale Teaterfestival, that takes place every year in March.
+Black Box teater’s program is articulated through 2 seasons (fall season and spring season) as well as a festival, Oslo Internasjonale Teaterfestival, taking place every year in March.

 Black Box teater is in dialogue with the city.
 Beyond the box, how can art enter our daily lives and generate forms of poetic relationships with our environment?
-We’re inviting artists and projects that incorporate Oslo as a field of exploration by working with the urban landscape, exploring our individual and collective memory, and involving the inhabitants.
+We invite artists and projects that are incorporating Oslo as a field of exploration by working with the urban landscape, exploring our individual and collective memory, and involving the inhabitants.
 Part of the program takes place in cooperation with local, national and international partners.

 Black Box teater’s signature is also its atmosphere: a joyful place with a generous and dedicated team and a curious audience, where artists feel confident to create and perform.

 Many premieres take place at Black Box teater.
 This risk-taking attitude is a clear component of our identity.
 More than ever it is important to support experience, artistic processes and to encourage emerging artists, as well as artists with different backgrounds.